Garner, North Carolina: City Police Department

 As of 2019, the Garner Police Department has 68 sworn police officers and 10 professional staff personnel (including full-time and part-time staff) to provide law enforcement services to a town roughly 16 square miles in area with a permanent residential population of over 31,000 citizens.
 The Department is divided into two bureaus—the Operations Bureau and the Administration Bureau.

-Since October 2020, Joe Binns has served as Garner's Chief of Police.
+Lorie Smith, a captain in the Garner Police Department since 2017, and interim chief since the October 1, 2022, retirement of Joe Binns, was officially promoted to the position of Garner police chief.
+Smith was formally sworn in on December 21, 2021.